joemasilotti/turbolinks/README.md

 ## Displaying Progress

-Because Turbolinks navigation proceeds without a full load, the browser's native progress indicator won't be activated.
-Turbolinks ships with a JavaScript and CSS-based progress bar to compensate.
+Because a Turbolinks visit doesn’t issue a full page load, the browser's native progress indicator won't be activated when you navigate.
+To compensate, Turbolinks includes a JavaScript and CSS-based progress bar that’s activated automatically.

 The progress bar is implemented as a `<div>` element with the class name `turbolinks-progress-bar`.
-Its default styles are included first in the document head such that they can be overridden by rules that come later.
-For example, a thick green progress bar:
+Its default styles are included first in the document; they can be overridden by rules that come later.

+For example, the following will result in a thick green progress bar:

 ```css
 .turbolinks-progress-bar {